urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 ### One way trip

+NOTE: Depositing to L2 clears proxies to get a gas cost discount.
+It also zeroes out escapes, keys, and claims?
+I'm guessing these all still remain on L2 though.

 ## Interacting with L2

 Layer 2 affects all Azimuth points on the network, even if they are on layer 1.
 Here we